keptn/enhancement-proposals/text/xxxx-make-KLT-standard-for-new.users.md

 ## Trade-offs and mitigations

-* Existing users might be confused when coming to the Keptn website. *Mitigation* we have been informing everybody about our plans sie last fall
+* Existing users might be confused when coming to the Keptn website. *Mitigation* we have been informing everybody about our plans since last fall

 ## Breaking changes